Welcome to the George Washington University Okinawa Collection.

 Established in June 2015 with generous support from the Okinawa Prefectural Government (OPG),the Okinawa Collection is a part of the Japan Resource Center in Gelman Library's Global Resources Center.
 This rapidly growing collection features scholarly materials on Okinawa from the past to the present from multiple perspectives.

 Okinawa Collection Update

-Please browse our newest addition to the Okinawa Collection on Recent Acquisition Homepage.
+Please browse our newest addition to the Okinawa Collection on Recent Acquisitions Homepage.